digitalrebar/digitalrebar/README.md

 * Build the tool: go build

 ## Command line options:
+* backing: Backing store to use for RuleSets.
+Permitted values are 'file' and 'consul' (default "file")
+* cacert: Path to certificate to use for API and Event validation (default "/etc/rule-engine/cacert.pem")
+* cert: Path to certificate to use for replies (default "/etc/rule-engine/cert.pem")
+* dataloc: Path to store data at (default "/var/cache/rule-engine")
-* -debug: Whether to run in debug mode.
-If passed, rule engine will log extra debug logging.
+* debug: Whether to run in debug mode
-* -rules [path-to-rulefile]: The rules that events should be matched against.
-The contents of this file are described later.
-* -endpoint [url]: The API endpoint for Digital Rebar.
+* endpoint: API Endpoint for Digital Rebar
+* key: Path to private key for the reply cert (default "/etc/rule-engine/key.pem")
+* listen: Address for the API and the event listener to listen on.
-* -username: The username to log in to Digital Rebar with.
+* password: Password for Digital Rebar endpoint
-* -password: The password for the Digital Rebar user.
+* username: Username for Digital Rebar endpoint
-* -listen: The address:port that the rule engine should listen for events on.
-* -testRules: If set, the rule engine will just test the rulefile for validity and exit.
+* version: Print version and exit

 ## Events